wp-plugins/dashboard-notepad/readme.txt

 Tested up to: 2.8.3
 Stable tag: 1.0

-The very simplest of dashboard notepads.
+The very simplest of notepads for your Dashboard.

 == Description ==